gvwilson/thirdbit/_posts/2016/2016-06-21-in-that-dawn.md

     one, and asked whether I thought they had the same freedom I did to build something new, and whether I thought they could look left and look right and recognize themselves in the faces they saw.
-    The honest answers are "no" and "no"...
+    The honest answers are "no" and "no"…
   </em>
 </p>